navinlabcode/CellTrek/README.md

 SChartPack::scoloc_vis(brain_sgraph_KL_mst_cons, meta_data=brain_cell_class)
 ```
 ![](vignette_files/F5_scoloc_vis.png)
-# 4. Spatial-weighted Gene co-expression analysis within the cell type of interest
+# 5. Spatial-weighted gene co-expression analysis within the cell type of interest
 Based on the SChart result, we can further investigate the co-expression patterns within the cell type of interest using SCoexp module.
 Here, we will take L5 IT cells as an example using consensus clustering (CC) method.
 L5 IT cells first are extracted from the charting result.
 ``` r